Matthew Dowd: Media career

 In December 2007, he was introduced on ABC's Good Morning America as its new political contributor.
 He also appeared on the same network's This Week with George Stephanopoulos.
 Dowd was a founding partner of Vianovo, a strategy consultancy, which he left in 2015.
 He has taught at the University of Texas Lyndon B. Johnson School of Public Affairs.
 As of 2015, he is also a visiting Fellow at the University of Chicago Institute of Politics.
 He is co-author of The New York Times bestseller Applebee's America: How Successful Political, Business and Religious Leaders Connect with the New American Community.
 His book A New Way: Embracing the Paradox as We Lead and Serve was released in 2017.

 On September 10, 2025, commenting on the assassination of Charlie Kirk, Dowd said on-air, "He's been one of the most divisive, especially divisive younger figures in this, who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.
 And I always go back to, hateful thoughts lead to hateful words, which then lead to hateful actions.
 And I think that is the environment we are in.
 You can't stop with these sort of awful thoughts you have and then saying these awful words and not expect awful actions to take place.
 And that's the unfortunate environment we are in."
 Dowd also speculated that the shooter may have been a supporter, stating: "We don't know if this was a supporter shooting their gun off in celebration.
 So we have no idea about this."
 Later that day, MSNBC president Rebecca Kutler denounced Dowd's comments, saying, "During our breaking news coverage of the shooting of Charlie Kirk, Matthew Dowd made comments that were inappropriate, insensitive, and unacceptable.
 We apologize for his statements, as has he.
 There is no place for violence in America, political or otherwise."
 That evening, Dowd was fired from MSNBC.

 Personal life

 Dowd has married and divorced twice.
 He has three sons from his first marriage.
 His second marriage ended in divorce after one of his twin infant daughters died in the hospital.
 His eldest son, Daniel, is an Army veteran of Operation Iraqi Freedom and was deployed to Baghdad from 2007 to 2009 as a signals intelligence specialist.

-Dowd has criticized former President Trump's Twitter use as being dangerous, impulsive, and counterproductive.
+Dowd has criticized President Trump's Twitter use as being dangerous, impulsive, and counterproductive.
 Dowd was especially upset with tweets aimed at the leader of North Korea.
 During the first impeachment inquiry against Donald Trump in 2019, Dowd tweeted about a congresswoman, "Elise Stefanik is a perfect example of why just electing someone because they are a woman or a millennial doesn't necessarily get you the leaders we need."
 Congresswoman Stefanik called the tweet "disgusting, sexist, and shameful".
 After significant pressure, Dowd apologized and removed the tweet in question.